 What to do with a topped tree

-If you have topped a tree or a customer has called you to repair the damage left by another landscaper, it may be able to be fixed.
+If you have topped a tree or a customer has called you to repair the damage left by another landscaper, the good news is that it may be able to be fixed.
 Oftentimes, topped trees can recover from this overzealous pruning.

 In an attempt to rebound, a topped tree will start to look like a hydra, covered in thin twigs known as water sprouts.